 At the beginning of this article, I stressed the importance of not having too many KPIs.
-It’s an issue I see again and again in the course of my consulting activity.
+In the course of my consulting activity, I come across this issue repeatedly.
 The most common cause is a state of confusion about what really constitutes a KPI.

 Let me try to clarify.
 A KPI is a metric… but not just any metric.
 A KPI is a metric focused on a KEY element of business, departmental, or team performance.

-There is really nothing wrong with capturing a lot of metrics, especially with today’s powerful analytics software solutions to help.
-However, it’s beyond realistic to expect anyone to monitor them closely on a day-to-day or even week-to-week basis.
+There is nothing essentially wrong with capturing a large number of metrics, especially with today’s powerful analytics software solutions to help.
+However, it is beyond realistic to expect anyone to monitor them closely on a day-to-day or even week-to-week basis.

 KPIs should comprise a handful of metrics that CAN be realistically monitored and reacted to on a continuous basis.
 They don’t need to be especially granular, but should instead track the most vital elements of performance.

 Of course, the difference between KPIs and metrics will vary at different levels of your organisation, so for example, while a metric recording “receiving accuracy” in a warehouse would certainly be a KPI for a warehouse manager, it would be completely extraneous as an executive-level KPI.